CUBRID/cubrid-manual/en/sql/transaction.rst

 The following are the rules of this isolation level:

+*   Transaction T1 cannot read or modify the record inserted by another transaction T2.
+The record is instead ignored.
+*   Transaction T1 can read the record being updated by another transaction T2 and it sees the record's last committed version (but it cannot see uncommitted versions).
-*   Transaction T1 cannot read the record being updated by another transaction T2.
+*   Transaction T1 cannot modify the record being updated by another transaction T2.
+T1 waits for T2 to commit and it re-evaluates record values.
+If the re-evaluation test is passed, T1 modifies the record, otherwise it ignores it.
+*   Transaction T1 can modify the record being viewed by another transaction T2.
 *   Transaction T1 can update/insert record to the table being viewed by another transaction T2.
 *   Transaction T1 cannot change the schema of the table being viewed by another transaction T2.
+*   Transaction T1 creates a new snapshot with each executed statement, thus phantom or non-repeatable read may occur.

-This isolation level follows a two-phase locking protocol for an exclusive lock.
-A shared lock on a row is released immediately after it is read; however, an intent lock on a table is released when a transaction terminates to ensure repeatable read on the schema.
+This isolation level follows MVCC locking protocol for an exclusive lock.
+A shared lock on a row is not required; however, an intent lock on a table is released when a transaction terminates to ensure repeatable read on the schema.

 **Example**